What You Should Know About Probate in Arizona

 1. What is Probate?

-Probate is the court-supervised process of transferring assets from a decedent’s personal name to the heirs.
-If the decedent left a will, the probate registrar will examine the will to determine whether it is admissible in court.
+Probate is the court-supervised process of transferring assets from a deceased person’s individual ownership to the heirs.
+If the deceased person left a will, the probate registrar will examine the will to determine whether it is admissible in court.
 Without a valid will, the default state laws will control.

 2. When is a probate action required in Arizona?

-Under Arizona law, the general rule is that if the decedent owned more than $75,000 of equity in real estate, or more than $50,000 of personal property (including physical possessions and money), then a traditional probate is required to transfer the assets to the heirs.
+Under Arizona law, the general rule is that if the deceased person owned more than $100,000 of equity in real estate, or more than $75,000 of personal property (including physical possessions and money), then a probate action is required to transfer the assets to the heirs.
 However, there are numerous exceptions to this rule.
 For example, if an asset is titled “joint tenancy with right of survivorship,” the surviving owner inherits the property without probate.
 Other exceptions include assets titled in trust name or assets subject to a beneficiary designation.

-If the decedent owned assets subject to probate, but their value is less than the minimum amount noted above, simpler affidavit procedures may be used to transfer the assets.
+If the deceased person owned assets subject to probate, but their value is less than the minimum amounts noted above, simpler affidavit procedures may be used to transfer the assets.

 3. What is the process for opening a probate?

-The initial application seeks to identify and appoint a personal representative.
+The initial application petitions for appointment of a personal representative.
 This person will be responsible for administering the probate.
-The probate process begins with the filing of an application with the probate court in the decedent’s last county of residence.
+The probate process begins with the filing of an application with the probate court in the deceased person’s last county of residence.
 The application is accompanied by an assortment of other forms prescribed by the court.
-The personal representative may be required to post a bond, unless waived in the will or by all the heirs.
+A bond must be posted by the personal representative, unless waived in the will or by all the heirs.

 When the application is submitted, the initial objective is to obtain a certified copy of the Letters of Personal Representative from the probate court.
 The term is a strange one considering the typical meaning of the word “letter.”
 This is a good example of what makes probate confusing.

-You would think the document might be called “Proof of Authority” or “Confirmation of Appointment,” but the probate courts continue to use the traditional – perhaps antiquated – term.
+You would think the document might be called “Proof of Authority” or “Confirmation of Appointment,” but the probate courts continue to use the traditional – perhaps antiquated – term “letters.”

 4. What are the steps in a typical Probate?